 Frequently Asked Questions

-The Data Innovation Program is a data integration and analytics program for government.
-While every B.C. ministry collects and manages its own data, the Data Innovation Program can securely link and de-identify data from multiple ministries, giving government researchers a better understanding of B.C.’s more complex issues.
-The program supports population-level analysis, not individual or case-level analysis.
+The Data Innovation Program is a data integration and analytics program for government analysts and academic researchers.
+While every B.C. ministry collects and manages its own data, the Data Innovation Program can securely link and de-identify data from multiple ministries and organizations, providing a better understanding of B.C.’s more complex issues.
+The program supports population-level analysis, not individual- or case-level analysis.

 The Data Innovation Program only uses de-identified data, or data stripped of any information that could potentially identify individuals.
-Even still, data is treated as confidential, sensitive and subject to the Freedom of Information and Protection of Privacy Act.
-Government analysts never see personally identifiable information and the data can only be accessed in a secure setting (known as a secure research environment) under government’s care and control.
-Also, data is only available for approved government projects that meet strict conditions to protect individual privacy.
-You can read more about de-identification in the privacy and security framework.
+Government analysts and academic researchers never see personally identifiable information and the data can only be accessed in a secure setting (known as a secure analytics environment) under government’s care and control.
+Additionally, data is only available for approved projects that meet strict conditions to protect individual privacy.

 The Data Innovation Program was developed in partnership with privacy experts and has been reviewed by the Office of the Information and Privacy Commissioner.
 The program meets B.C.’s strict privacy laws and embodies world-leading best practices for data privacy and security.

 Read more about Privacy, Security and the Five Safes model.

 Accessing the Data Innovation Program

 Only authorized people can access data through the Data Innovation Program.
 Authorized people are approved and trained government analysts, government-contracted researchers and qualified academic researchers.
 Approval and training requires individuals to:

 Take an oath of secrecy under the Statistics Act,